greenmg2003/osu-mg-reload/README.md

 #                                 ~ Important ~

 ⚠ **The Project (along with big project - osu!
-Gacha Club) will not affiliate and support Gacha Community.** That does not mean I stopped supporting the game, but please **DO NOT refer this as a part of Gacha Community**.
+Gacha Club) DOES NOT affiliate and support Gacha Community.** That does not mean I stopped supporting the game, but please **DO NOT refer this as a part of Gacha Community**.
 We simply do it for personal use at the start, and I bring this part of project for public use to everyone who supported us, not for serving and beautify Gacha Community like in the past.
 [Read here to understand why](https://github.com/greenmg2003/osu-mg-reload/blob/main/project_direction.md).
+All the hatred that I received that is like "Ew Gacha" or "Gacha is disgusting" will be redirected to community, I do not have time to deal with that.
+The community does bad thing and they must suffer the consequences themselves, not me.

 ⚠ **The Project (along with big project - osu!
 Gacha Club) also no longer affiliates and no longer supports RGVN, starting from 20th March, 2025.
 Their defamation behind my back has disgusted me.** Should they continue to consume this project to defame members of the project and caught red-handed, I'll file a lawsuit.